David Emerson: Crossing the floor

 At some point between election day and the day Stephen Harper was due to be sworn in as prime minister, Emerson accepted an offer from Harper to cross the floor and become Minister of International Trade in Harper's new Conservative minority government.
-According to Emerson, British Columbia Conservative campaign coordinator John Reynolds called him the day after the election to ask if he was interested in having a conversation with Harper.

-Gaining regional representation in Cabinet from key metropolitan areas, such as Vancouver, according to Harper, was key to the decision in asking Emerson to cross the floor.
+According to Harper, gaining regional representation in cabinet from key metropolitan areas such as Vancouver was key to the decision in asking Emerson to cross the floor.
 Indeed, 2006 marked the first time in decades that a centre-right party had been completely shut out in Vancouver.

-However, Emerson's Conservative opponent, Kanman Wong, claimed on February 10, 2006, that Emerson was seriously considering crossing the floor during the run-up to the election.
+According to Emerson, British Columbia Conservative campaign coordinator John Reynolds called him after the election to ask if he was interested in having a conversation with Harper.
+However, Emerson's Conservative opponent Kanman Wong claimed on February 10, 2006, that Emerson was seriously considering crossing the floor during the run-up to the election.
 Wong added that he would have stood down in Emerson's favour had he done so.

 In any case, Emerson's decision was kept secret from his Liberal colleagues, the press, and even most Conservatives until February 6, 2006, when he arrived at Rideau Hall, the official residence of the Governor General, for the swearing-in of the new government.
-In addition to his International Trade portfolio, Emerson was given responsibility for the Pacific Gateway and the 2010 Vancouver Winter Olympics, areas of particular importance to the riding of Vancouver-Kingsway and in general, the Greater Vancouver area.
+In addition to his International Trade portfolio, Emerson was given responsibility for the Pacific Gateway and the 2010 Vancouver Winter Olympics, areas of particular importance to the riding of Vancouver-Kingsway, and in general the Greater Vancouver area.
 He was ranked third in Cabinet in the order of precedence, behind Harper and House Leader Rob Nicholson, by virtue of his appointment to the Privy Council in 2004.

 Emerson had given no public indication that he was thinking of leaving the Liberal Party during the election campaign, Wong's remarks notwithstanding.
-As a Cabinet minister he had been featured prominently in Liberal TV ads in British Columbia promoting that party as the best choice for voters.
+As a cabinet minister he had been featured prominently in Liberal TV ads in British Columbia promoting that party as the best choice for voters.
 He launched several blistering attacks against Harper and the Conservatives during the campaign, including one assertion that under a Harper government, "the strong [would] survive and the weak die".
 On election night, he told supporters that he wanted to be "Stephen Harper's worst nightmare."
 In an interview with CTV after being sworn in, he clarified to reporters about the heated partisan rhetoric used during the campaign.
-Emerson told CTV that he runs his riding office on a nonpartisan basis, and that his first priority was the interests of the people of Vancouver Kingsway.
+Emerson told CTV that he ran his riding office on a nonpartisan basis, and that his first priority was the interests of the people of Vancouver Kingsway.